19 Sights in Neuss, Germany (with Map and Images)

 Selikumer Park Rolfcosar / CC BY-SA 3.0

-Selikumer Park is a park in the district of Selikum von Neuss, west of Reuschenberg Castle.
-Sights include Erft a tree collection, the Neuss children's farm, and the Selikum game heritage with a pack of dark wild.
+Selikumer Park is a park in the Selikum district of Neuss, west of Reuschenberg Castle.
+In addition to the Erft, the sights include a tree collection, the Neuss children's farm established in 1978 and the Selikum game reserve with a herd of fallow deer.

 Wikipedia: Selikumer Park (DE)